harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 ## Preparing Your Data for Tabulation

-Before tabulating your data, it's crucial to ensure it's clean and organized.
+Before tabulating your data, it's crucial to ensure it's clean and organised.
 This involves several steps:

 1. **Data Cleaning**: The first step in tabulating your survey results is data cleaning.
 This involves checking the data for errors, inconsistencies, and missing values.
 For closed-ended questions, ensure that all responses fall within the expected range.
-For open-ended questions, check for and correct typos or categorize responses if necessary.
+For open-ended questions, check for and correct typos or categorise responses if necessary.

 2. **Coding Open-ended Responses**: For open-ended questions, you'll need to code the responses.
 This means categorizing the answers into thematic groups or tags.
-For example, if you have a question about favorite fruits, you might categorize answers like "apple" and "banana" into a "fruits" category.
+For example, if you have a question about favorite fruits, you might categorise answers like "apple" and "banana" into a "fruits" category.

 3. **Setting Up Your Data Structure**: Once your data is cleaned and coded, the next step is entering it into a spreadsheet or database.
 Each respondent should have their own row, and each question should have its own column.
 For closed-ended questions, you can enter the chosen option directly.
 For coded open-ended responses, enter the code or category you assigned.